The ninth annual Alumni Awards were presented at the prestigious Honor Roll Society Reception on March 10th, 2022. Scroll down to see the winners!

 - Outstanding Alumni Award: Given in recognition of alumni for significant contributions in professional practice, personal achievement or community service.

 - Rising Alumni Award: Given in recognition of alumni who graduated in the last 10 years.
 These graduates have demonstrated significant potential, through professional accomplishments, academic honors, personal achievement and/or community involvement.

-- Distinguished Educator: Recognizes educators who have graduated from Springfield Public Schools and returned to make a lasting impact in the lives of our students.
+- Distinguished Educator: Recognizes educators who have graduated from Springfield Public Schools and have continued on to make a lasting impact in the lives of students.

 - Legacy Family: Recognizes a Springfield family that has made a multi-generational impact on education in our community.

 - SEF Advocate of the Year: Given in recognition of an individual, family, or organization that has championed the mission of the Springfield Education Foundation, and made a lasting impact on Springfield students.